 Idaho Falls is a larger medium-sized city located in the state of Idaho.
-With a population of 59,184 people and 16 constituent neighborhoods, Idaho Falls is the fourth largest community in Idaho.
+With a population of 61,535 people and 16 constituent neighborhoods, Idaho Falls is the fourth largest community in Idaho.

+Idaho Falls is a somewhat ethnically-diverse city.
 The people who call Idaho Falls home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Idaho Falls residents report their race to be White, followed by Native American.
+The greatest number of Idaho Falls residents report their race to be White, followed by Asian.
 Idaho Falls also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.54% of the city’s residents.
-Important ancestries of people in Idaho Falls include German, Irish, Danish, and Italian.
+People of Hispanic or Latino origin account for 13.76% of the city’s residents.
+Important ancestries of people in Idaho Falls include English, German, Irish, European, and Scottish.

 The most common language spoken in Idaho Falls is English.
 Other important languages spoken here include Spanish and German/Yiddish.